-To authorize Microsoft 365 (formerly Office 365) to send emails on your behalf you will have to manually add it to your SPF record.
+To authorize Microsoft 365 (formerly Office 365) to send emails on behalf of your domain you will have to add it to your SPF record.
 The SPF record mechanism used for Microsoft 365 is:

-If Microsoft 365 is your only sender your SPF record will look like the below example:
+If Microsoft 365 is your only legitimate source of emails, your SPF record should look like the below example:

 v=spf1 include:spf.protection.outlook.com ~all